tylim88/Firelord/README.md

 There are 2 caveats that you need to keep in mind (it is ok if you don't keep in mind, because typescript will stop you if anything goes wrong)

-The first caveat: object like `Date`, `Firestore.FieldValue`, `Firestore.Timestamp`, `Firestore.Geopoint` are treated as primitive data type, which mean `flatten` will not try to flatten object like this, we will refer these 4 types as `primitive object`.
+The first caveat: object like `Date`, `Firestore.FieldValue`, `Firestore.Timestamp`, `Firestore.GeoPoint` are treated as primitive data type, which mean `flatten` will not try to flatten object like this, we will refer these 4 types as `primitive object`.

 ```ts
 // import Firelord